Beat (acoustics): Binaural beats

+A binaural beat for 10 seconds.
+Listening with headphones provides better perception.

 Binaural Beats Base tone 200 Hz, beat frequency from 7 Hz to 12.9 Hz.
 Time duration of 9 minutes.

 A binaural beat is an auditory illusion that can occur when two sine waves of different frequencies are presented to a listener dichotically (one in each ear).

 For example, if a 530 Hz pure tone is presented to a subject's right ear, while a 520 Hz pure tone is presented to the subject's left ear, the listener will hear beating at a rate of 10 Hz, just as if the two tones were presented monaurally, but the beating will also have an element of lateral motion.

 Binaural-beat perception originates in the inferior colliculus of the midbrain and the superior olivary complex of the brainstem, where auditory signals from each ear are integrated and precipitate electrical impulses along neural pathways through the reticular formation up the midbrain to the thalamus, auditory cortex, and other cortical regions.

 According to a 2023 systematic review, studies have investigated some of the claimed positive effects in the areas of cognitive processing.
 Affective states like anxiety, mood, pain perception, meditation, relaxation, mind wandering, and creativity were studied, but it was determined that the techniques were not comparable and the results were inconclusive.
 Out of fourteen studies reviewed, five reported results in line with the brainwave entrainment hypothesis, eight studies reported contradictory, and one had mixed results.
 The authors recommend standardization in study approaches for future studies so results may be more effectively compared.